 What exactly is inpatient treatment for eating disorders?

 Inpatient treatment provides care 24 hours a day.
 Sometimes, it is better to be taken out of your home environment to focus fully on recovery for a period of time.
 After an extensive evaluation, a group of therapists, counselors, and psychologists devise a personalized treatment plan.
 At The Meadows Ranch, that plan is based on the patient’s diagnosis, interests, and personality, and usually consists of group and one-on-one therapy, educational sessions, along with holistic offerings like expressive arts, recreation, and equine therapy.

 How do I know if I need an outpatient or inpatient level of treatment?

 How will my family be involved in my eating disorder treatment?

 Family involvement is crucial during the recovery process.
 Most treatment facilities have a set period for the family to visit and participate in workshops or lectures.
-Addiction often stems from issues within the family, so it’s essential to understand family dynamics and provide a space for the family to communicate and heal in order to lay the groundwork for continued recovery once the patient returns home.
+It’s essential to understand family dynamics and provide a space for the family to communicate and heal in order to lay the groundwork for continued recovery once the patient returns home.
 Not only does this help the healing process for the patient, but it helps the entire family, too.